-With the new season beginning on March in Australia and finishing in December in Abu Dhabi, the Federation Internationale de l’Automobile have recently finalised the some new aerodynamic regulations for the upcoming Formula 1 season.
+With the new season beginning in March in Australia and finishing in December in Abu Dhabi, the Federation Internationale de l’Automobile has recently finalised some new aerodynamic regulations for the upcoming Formula 1 season.
 All aimed at making Formula 1 racing more competitive, it is thought the new rules will improve the on-track action and minimise the difficulty of following another car closely.

 So what are the new rules changes for 2019?

 The first change is in relation to the most aerodynamic piece on the car, the front wing.
 The front wing will now be wider, higher, and much more simplified.
 In doing this, it is thought that the wings height and increased width will help to chase drivers to follow the car in front more closely and therefore increase the possibility of overtaking.
 The ability to create an outwash effect from the front wing will also be diminished in an attempt to allow others to overtake as this is something which is thought to provide the following car with poor airflow.

 New brake ducts

 With regard to the brake ducts, these will be a much more simplified design and aim to reduce the aerodynamic exploitation.
 In today’s Formula 1 industry, brake ducts are rather complex and a lot of time and money is often spent on brake ducts and their structures.
 Brake ducts play an important role in terms of guiding oncoming airflow into the brakes, which reduces their temperature and also avoids overheating.
 This change is also thought to mean that less downforce reduction is needed when that area of the car is disturbed air, which is also something that could help drivers when following another car closely.
 Due to the 2019 changes, these complex aerodynamic devices are required to be removed.